leogx9r/DiscordCrypt/README.md

+### How do I send emojis?

+This question is quite similar to "How do I tag users?".
+Using emojis should normally not work
+    because of the encryption.

+However, not only did we make it so that they are visible, we also gave users the ability to send
+    emojis they should not be able to use.
+(Including animated ones, without the need to purchase nitro)

+While this does not mean you can use all of them, if a server added custom emojis for its members to use,
+    you will be able to send those emojis anywhere using encrypted messages.

+There is however one caveat: Autocomplete does not work for emojis you aren't supposed to use.

 ### Can I skip the password prompt?

 The screen prompting you to unlock your database is necessary for **DiscordCrypt** to